saffronner/36202-notes/main.typ

 - ok, now we believe means not equal. but _which_ means?
   - pairwise multiple comparison of means.
   - we can do this via manual CI inspection for means, but more groups mean much higher false positives.
-  - so we use Tukey test:
+  - so we use Tukey test (check tukey intervals don't overlap):
     #image("media/tukey_CI_ANOVA.png")

 = Logistic Regression (Simple Binary case)